 HiyaHiya 9” Circular Needles

 Made by the same company as the above listing, this is a single set of circular needles with a 9″ long cable.
-Designed for the fourth and least standard method of making a sock.
+Designed for the fourth and least standard method of sock knitting.

-You can expect the same excellent quality as with any other needle from HiyaHiya.
+You can expect the same excellent quality and reasons to buy them as with any other needle for sock knitting from HiyaHiya.

 - Made in China